nirajp82/Ansible/README.md

 5. **Playbook:** The main playbook (`main.yml`) ties everything together.
 It specifies the hosts, becomes a superuser (`become: yes`), and assigns roles to different server groups.

 When you run this playbook (`ansible-playbook -i inventory.ini main.yml`), Ansible will configure the web servers, application servers, and database servers according to their specific roles, utilizing modules, templates, and handlers as defined in the roles.

+In summary, Ansible is a powerful automation tool used for simplifying complex IT tasks, ensuring consistency across systems, and improving overall operational efficiency.
+It is widely adopted in the IT industry for various automation needs.